xicohtencatl/python-opencl/doc/source/manual.rst

 Working with different toolkits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Various vendors propose their own different implementations of the OpenCL standard.
-As the `Python::OpenCL`_ extension should be a shared library, it relies on standard dynamic linking procedure to find the OpenCL platform.
+As the `python-opencl`_ extension should be a shared library, it relies on standard dynamic linking procedure to find the OpenCL platform.
 For instance on GNU/Linux, you can set the ``LD_LIBRARY_PATH`` environment variable to the directory containing the OpenCL library (eg. ATI or NVIDIA)